nosumm/home-health/README.md

 --> Next Steps:

-    Configure the data transfer between the backend of our website and the thingspeak database.
+    - Configure the data transfer between the backend of our website and the thingspeak database.

-    Store the data we get from thingspeak in the body of a packet in the user database.
+        - Once I figure out how to retrieve data from the thingspeak database, I will store the retrieved data in the body field of packets in the user database.
+        The website is already printing packet contents to user profile pages.